Breast Augmentation Perth

 How to prepare for breast augmentation?

-Remember to wear comfy clothes and bring your post-operative garment with you.
-You’ll need a lift home and someone with you for the first 24 hours after surgery.
+Please wear loose, comfortable clothing on the day of your surgery and bring your post-operative garment with you.
+You will need someone to drive you home and stay with you for the first 24 hours following discharge.

 How long is recovery after breast augmentation?